terry-flander/VehicleSurveyCodingChallenge/README.md

 # Vehicle Summary Coding Challenge
 ## Aconex -- Terry Flander

-The application VehicleSurveyCodingChallenge is designed to take as its input Vehicle Counter data in the format where the first character of the input is the hose which was triggered ("A" or "B") followed by a timecode which is the numbe of miliseconds from midnight.
+The application VehicleSurveyCodingChallenge is designed to take as its input Vehicle Counter data in the format where the first character of the input is the hose which was triggered ("A" or "B") followed by a timecode which is the number of milliseconds from midnight.

 ## Install